LEJ's Blog

 "I now leave, not knowing when, or whether ever, I may return..."

-This I do know first hand
+This I do know first hand.

-At the Old U. S. Mint Hearings, one day, I sat next to Harry Connick, Sr., Orleans Parish District Attorney (and Father of the musician).
-Connick stood, took the witness chair and testified at this latest "full disclosure hearing."
-He testified as to the wicked work of his predecessor, Jim Garrison, NOLa D. A., at the time of the murder.
+At the Hearing, I sat next to Harry Connick, Sr., Orleans Parish District Attorney (and Father of the musician).
+Connick stood, took the witness chair and gave his latest "full disclosure."
+He testified as to the wicked work of his predecessor, Jim Garrison, NOLa D. A., at the time of the assassination.

-Later, Jim Garrison authored ON THE TRAIL OF THE ASSASSINS, inspiration for Stone's movie; and got himself elected Appellate Court judge.
-He retired from the office at age 70 and died that same year.
-In the film, by the way, Jim Garrison plays his arch villain in the real drama, Earl Warren.
-There will always be irony in New Orleans, oui?
+Later, Jim Garrison authored ON THE TRAIL OF THE ASSASSINS, large inspiration for Stone's movie; and got himself elected Appellate Court judge.
+He retired from that office at age 70 and died that same year.
+In the film, Jim Garrison plays his arch villain in the actual drama, Earl Warren.

-Like Julia Street
+Like Julia Street's

 chef Emeril Lagasse, "BAM!," Angelico pulled an affidavit from his coat pocket and read a retired Connick office worker's testimony that Harry Connick had ordered him to burn the files.